 Statement of Interest

 - Share how you have observed or experienced oppression or privilege individually or in systems around you.
 Describe examples of your actions to understand, confront, and/or undo the systems of oppression or privilege you have observed or experienced.
-How can these experiences or observations prepare for a career in social work?

 - What opportunities have you pursued outside of the classroom to facilitate your professional growth and leadership?